 Autism Registry Updates: What the Community Needs to Know

-At present, it is important to state clearly: there is no federal autism registry that tracks identifiable individuals.
+It is important to state clearly: there is no federal autism registry that tracks identifiable individuals.
 What exists instead is a research initiative that relies on previously collected, de-identified health data.
-Even so, conversations about autism-related data collection highlight longstanding ethical tensions between public health research and autistic self-advocacy.

-For many in the community, this issue is not simply about data.
-It is about trust, autonomy, and the right to informed consent.
+Even so, these conversations highlight longstanding ethical tensions between public health research and autistic self-advocacy.
+For many in the community, this issue goes beyond data.
+It is about trust, autonomy, and the right to give informed consent.

 What Is the Autism Data Initiative?

-The Autism Data Initiative is a collaboration involving the National Institutes of Health (NIH) and the Centers for Medicare & Medicaid Services (CMS), both under the U.S. Department of Health and Human Services (HHS).
-The initiative aims to support autism research by allowing approved researchers to analyze existing health data, such as Medicare and Medicaid claims, in a secure research environment.
+The Autism Data Initiative is a collaboration between two federal agencies: the National Institutes of Health (NIH) and the Centers for Medicare & Medicaid Services (CMS).
+Both fall under the U.S. Department of Health and Human Services (HHS).

-Importantly, HHS has clarified that this effort does not create a centralized autism registry and does not involve adding individuals to a new government list.
+The data is described as de-identified, meaning personal identifiers are removed so individuals cannot be directly identified.
+HHS has clarified that this effort does not create a centralized autism registry and does not involve adding people to a new government list.

 Clarifying Autism Registry Misconceptions